rondlh/3D-printer-USB-bootloader-for-MAX3421-on-STM32H723/README.md

 USB flash drive compatibility seems quite good, but some old (4GB) drives are not compatible.
 Most flash drives worked fine, including large drives, just format them in **FAT or exFAT** and write the **firmware.bin** file into it and eject the drive from the system safely.
 If it doesn't work then try another flash drive.
 The firmware file will be renamed to **firmware.cur** after a successful flash.

 After flashing the bootloader I like to make the boot sector read only with STM32CubeProgrammer, so I cannot accidentally overwrite the boot sector.
-Just uncheck the WRPS0 checkbox in the OB (Optional bytes) --> Write Protection tab and press Apply.
+Just uncheck the WRPS0 checkbox in the "OB" (Optional bytes) -> "Write Protection" tab and press Apply.
 This can always be undone later if needed.